FennStatistics/CAMtools_documentation/docs/Additional Resources.md

 * Changes between pre- and post CAMs by 66 participants (topic: corona pandemic; intervention: leisure walking) were analyzed quantitatively and qualitatively[@reuter_leisure_2021]
 * CAMs of 111 participants (topic: carbon tax in Canada) were analyzed quantitatively (can the graphs’ emotional and structural properties predict participants’ tax support)[@mansell_measuring_2021]
 * CAMs of 193 participants (topic: corona pandemic) were analyzed quantitatively (can the graphs’ emotional and structural properties predict the perceived coronavirus threat)[@mansell_novel_2021]
-* CAMs of 58 participants and of 600 participants (only survey data) regarding the acceptability and ethical concerns of Stratospheric Aerosol Injection were analyzed quantitatively and qualitatively[@fennIdentifyingKeypsychologicalFactors2023]
+* CAMs of 58 participants and of 600 participants (only survey data) regarding the acceptability and ethical concerns of Stratospheric Aerosol Injection (SAI) were analyzed quantitatively and qualitatively[@fennIdentifyingKeypsychologicalFactors2023]